RTEMS/rtems-docs/bsp_howto/preface.rst

 .. comment SPDX-License-Identifier: CC-BY-SA-4.0

+..
+COMMENT: COPYRIGHT (c) 1988-2002.
+..
+COMMENT: On-Line Applications Research Corporation (OAR).
+..
+COMMENT: All rights reserved.

 Introduction
 ############

 Before reading this documentation, it is strongly advised to read the RTEMS Development Environment Guide to get acquainted with the RTEMS directory structure.
 This document describes how to do a RTEMS Board Support Package, i.e. how to port RTEMS on a new target board.
 Discussions are provided for the following topics:

 - RTEMS Board Support Package Organization